Our House

 OSU Ext.
 Entomologist (ret.)

-Fumigation is a method of pest control in which a pesticidal gas, or sometimes hot air alone, is used to eliminate an infestation of insects or fungi.
+Fumigation is a method of pest control in which a pesticide gas, or sometimes just heated air, is used to eliminate an infestation of insects or decay fungi.
 Fumigation is commonly used in agriculture to control insect pests and diseases in the soil and grain storage facilities.
-Fumigation is also used to treat infestations of certain pests that damage structures such as drywood termites that are not easily controlled any other way.
+Tent, or structure fumigation is used to treat infestations of certain pests that such as drywood termites that are not easily controlled any other way (see What are Drywood Termites?).
+In this case the entire structure is enclosed within a gas-tight tent made of coated tarp or plastic sheets (see photos).

 fumigation tent on warehouse

-Tarp-style fumigation tent covering small warehouse.
+Tarp-style tent fumigation of a small warehouse.
 Photo by Art Antonelli

 fumigation tent on house